DreamyCecil/Serious-Engine/README.md

 It's included with the source code and is initialized by the engine but its functionality is mostly unused by default for the Windows platform.
 To prioritize it over Win32 API, you need to switch the `SE1_USE_SDL` macro to `1` (or define it as such for all projects).
 - It is always prioritized on non-Windows platforms because cross-platform code cannot function without it.
 - SDL is incompatible with Microsoft's MFC library, which is used for tool applications (such as Serious Editor), making it impossible to build them with the game on Windows.

+### OpenAL
+The engine can optionally implement cross-platform sound playback using OpenAL.
+Under Windows platforms, it relies on prebuilt binaries of the OpenAL Soft library.

 ## Windows-only features